RL-I2IT: Image-to-Image Translation with Deep Reinforcement Learning: Reinforcement Learning for I2IT

 The last equation holds because ${\bf p}_t$ can be evaluated by $f_\psi({\bf \epsilon}_t,{\bf s}_t)$ as we discussed before.
 It should be mentioned that hyperparameter $\alpha$ can be automatically adjusted by using the method proposed in~\cite{haarnoja2018soft}.
 Then we can apply the stochastic gradient method to optimize parameters as follows,

-The derivation for the case of the critic evaluating the actor can be found in Appendix \ref{app_critic_actor}.
-Besides, our experimental results (as reported in Table~\ref{tab:rl-dl}) also show that the critic evaluates actor’s action results in an inferior performance to that the critic evaluates the planner.
+The derivation for the case of the critic evaluating the actor can be found in \ref{app_critic_actor}.
+Besides, our experimental results also show that the critic evaluates actor’s action results in an inferior performance to that the critic evaluates the planner.